 - Learning and knowledge-sharing.

-Supporters of the Agile methodology believe that to reach the highest customer satisfaction.
-Developers should be ready to adapt to any changes and deliver a working product as soon as possible.
+Supporters of this methodology believe that to reach the highest customer satisfaction, a development team in Agile should be ready to adapt to any changes and deliver a working product as soon as possible.
 And so do we at Geomotiv.

 Benefits of Agile Software Development Teams